fourstix/-Elfos-SPI-OLED-Drivers/README.md

 The 1802-Mini Microcomputer Hardware
 Copyright (c) 2020-2023 by David Madole

+The 1802-Mini SPI Connector Pinout Image
+Copyright (c) 2023 by Bernie Murphy

-Many thanks to the original authors for making their designs and code available as open source.
+Many thanks to the original authors for making their designs and code available as open source, and a big thank you to Bernie Murphy for his testing, code contributions and suggestions.

 This code, firmware, and software is released under the [MIT License](http://opensource.org/licenses/MIT).